The two large E-Flexer vessels are now being built at CMI Jinling Weihai Shipyard in China

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Thursday, August 22, 2019/Categories: News, Cruise news, Ports and destinations
+Author: Rebecca Gibson/22 August 2019/Categories: News, Cruise news, Ports and destinations

 MSC Cruises is to homeport two ships in South Africa in the 2021-2022 season as part of its commitment to boosting tourism in the region.

 Following extended ‘Grand Voyages’ from Venice in Italy, Musica-class vessel MSC Musica will arrive in Durban on November 2020 and Lirica-class ship MSC Opera will begin homeporting in Cape Town from 5 December.
 Collectively, the ships will offer more than 60 cruises and serve alternate routes.

 “The deployment for the first time of two classes of MSC Cruises ship to South Africa for the local 2020-2021 cruise season will allow us to meet more fully the growth in demand we have experienced over the past few years,” said Ross Volk, managing director for MSC Cruises South Africa.
 “As such, it is also as a further sign of MSC Cruises’ long-standing commitment to this key market and its tourism.”